Francis Jarvis: Club career

 Francis Jarvis made his début for Bradford Northern against Whitehaven at Odsal Stadium on Saturday 3 February 1973, he made his debut for Featherstone Rovers on 20 August 1978, and he played his last match for Featherstone Rovers during the 1980–81 season.

 Administration

-Francis Jarvis is, as of 2011, the administrator of the rugby league club Undercliffe Wildboars ARLFC (in Bolton and Undercliffe, Bradford, of the Pennine League).
+Francis Jarvis is, as of 2011, the administrator of the rugby league club Undercliffe Wildboars (in Bolton and Undercliffe, Bradford, of the Pennine League).